 ‘from out of the blue studio gallery’ is always pleased and excited to receive works from one of Taranaki’s driving forces in the fibre arts world.
 Beth Pottinger-Hockings contributes vast energy to the fibre community here, enriching everyone’s learning about and appreciation for the skills and beauty of textiles.
 Beth’s own practice is explorative and attentive to the details of beauty.
+Beth is a long time New Plymouth member of Creative Fibre NZ and SDA NZ Regional Group.

 Bio